Why are Tom Brady and Gisele Bündchen divorcing?

 Until now, both personalities have remained tight-lipped about it, however, a source close to the marriage revealed for the same medium that Tom Brady and Gisele Bundchen they already have their respective lawyers to file for divorce.

-“There is no turning back now.
+“There is no going back now.
 They already have lawyers and are looking at what a split entails.
 Who gets what and what will the finances be? expressed the source for Page Six.

 You may also be interested in: Gisele Bündchen, focused on her career in the midst of marital problems with Tom Brady